-Steps to import model file from Gitlab
+Follow these steps to import model file from GitLab

 Click on Add Model